TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 Note the following details:

- * If there is an existing module object with the given name in :data:`sys.modules`, import will have already returned it.
+ * If there is an existing module object with the given name in :data:`sys.modules`, agiza will have already returned it.

  * The module will exist in :data:`sys.modules` before the loader executes the module code.
-This is crucial because the module code may (directly or indirectly) import itself; adding it to :data:`sys.modules` beforehand prevents unbounded recursion in the worst case and multiple loading in the best.
+This is crucial because the module code may (directly or indirectly) agiza itself; adding it to :data:`sys.modules` beforehand prevents unbounded recursion in the worst case and multiple loading in the best.

- * If loading fails, the failing module -- and only the failing module -- gets removed from :data:`sys.modules`.
+ * If loading fails, the failing module -- and only the failing module -- gets removed kutoka :data:`sys.modules`.
 Any module already in the :data:`sys.modules` cache, and any module that was successfully loaded as a side-effect, must remain in the cache.
 This contrasts with reloading where even the failing module is left in :data:`sys.modules`.

- * After the module is created but before execution, the import machinery sets the import-related module attributes ("_init_module_attrs" in the pseudo-code example above), as summarized in a :ref:`later section <import-mod-attrs>`.
+ * After the module is created but before execution, the agiza machinery sets the import-related module attributes ("_init_module_attrs" in the pseudo-code example above), as summarized in a :ref:`later section <import-mod-attrs>`.